About Taxonomy | Use the Taxonomy manager to create, associate, secure, and localize taxonomy categories.

 For example, consider an alumni gateway page.
 In traditional websites, users may editorially select the list of links to display.
 With the taxonomy feature, users can associate content items with an Alumni Gateway category.
 Users can then implement taxonomy navigation elements to pull content items into navigations on the gateway page automatically.

-Users with permissions to manage the Taxonomy manager can create categories.
+Users with permissions to access the Taxonomy Manager can create categories.
 Taxonomy categories can associate with pages, components, and assets.

-The Taxonomy Tree displays a hierarchical category tree similar to the Site Tree.
+The Taxonomy Tree displays a hierarchical category tree.
 Categories display in alphabetical, ascending order.

 Access the Taxonomy Tree in the following areas: